Update on 24 Jan 2025 (original post was published on June 27, 2024):

+Rainforests are home to thousands of species and carry a wealth of biodiversity.
+This competition couldn’t be more needed in the present crises.
 The ETH BiodivX team is at the forefront of this mission to protect and restore biodiversity, and Restor, a geospatial platform hosting the largest community-led restoration projects and an ETH Zürich spin-off, is proud to contribute to ETH BiodivX efforts as they advance to the final stage of the competition.

 Restor and ETH BiodivX: Solving the technical and environmental challenges of our time

-The final challenge
+What’s the final challenge

-For the next stage of the finals, all six finalist teams will have 24 hours to survey biodiversity in a remote area of tropical rainforest, followed by 48 hours to produce the most impactful real-time insights.
+All six finalist teams will have 24 hours to survey biodiversity in a remote area of tropical rainforest, followed by 48 hours to produce the most impactful real-time insights.
 The winning team will demonstrate the scalability of their technology and maximize performance on biodiversity surveying and producing insights to meet the prize criteria and effectively disrupt the current biodiversity assessment landscape.

 The ETH BiodivX project exemplifies the power of interdisciplinary collaboration and innovative thinking.
 The team is making significant strides in advancing rainforest conservation through cutting-edge technology, community engagement, and scientific research.
 Restor supports BiodivX in this monumental event, hoping for an outcome that will leave a lasting impact on local communities and the global scientific community.